NCCOS Hollings Marine Laboratory

 enterprise, governed by the five partner organizations through

 a Joint Project Agreement.
-HML partners consist of the
+Scientists from all

 partner institutions work side-by-side in the laboratory, taking

-advantage of each other’s special expertise.
+advantage of each other’s extensive experience and specialized expertise.